Bucket list item: Everglades National Park. Done. Can’t wait to go back again and again. Must explore more. The end.

 Planning your trip to Everglades National Park

 There’s a reason the southeastern Visitors Center is called “Flamingo”.
-While it’s true that Everglades National Park is one of the few places in the USA where you can see flamingos, they don’t inhabit the entire park.
-With trail heads at Snake Bight and out of the actual Visitors Center area, you stand a good chance of seeing this amazing, iconic bird in the area.
+While it’s true that Everglades National Park is one of the few places in the USA where you can see flamingos, they don’t inhabit the entire park, and their presence in Everglades National Park is inconsistent / rare.
+With trail heads at Snake Bight and out of the actual Visitors Center area, you stand a small chance of seeing this amazing, iconic bird in the area.
 There is more to Flamingo than the birds though.
+I repeat though, IT’S RARE TO ACTUALLY SEE FLAMINGOS IN THE EVERGLADES.

-Out of the Flamingo Visitors Center you can also do some nature walking and heading out via canoe.
+Out of the Flamingo Visitors Center you can also do some nature walks as well as head out via canoe or kayak.
 You’re kind of in that perfect place where civilization ends and it’s just pure nature beyond.
 Exploring the Everglades to seek out flamingos, American crocodiles and alligators all begins at this Visitors Center.
 Everglades National Park is one of the few spots on earth where both gators and crocs can be found together, so be wise and enjoy the sights of these awesome creatures… from afar.

-Tip: visiting the Flamingo area is your chance to add Biscayne like we mentioned.
+Tip: visiting the Flamingo area is your chance to add Biscayne National Park like we mentioned.
 The two areas are reasonably close to each other. 🙂

 Tip: visit the Shark Valley Visitors Center early in the day.
 Parking is EXTREMELY limited and you may have to wait in the hot sun to be allowed into the Park.